abhshkdz/abhshkdz.github.io/index.md

 I've spent three wonderful semesters as an intern at Facebook AI Research — Summer 2017 and Spring 2018 at Menlo Park, working with [Georgia Gkioxari][46], [Devi Parikh][47] and [Dhruv Batra][48] on training embodied agents for navigation and question-answering in simulated environments (see [embodiedqa.org][40]), and Summer 2018 at Montréal, working with [Mike Rabbat][55] and [Joelle Pineau][56] on emergent communication protocols in large-scale multi-agent reinforcement learning.

+In 2019, I was fortunate to get the opportunity to spend time at DeepMind in London working on grounded language learning with [Felix Hill](felix-hill), [Laura Rimell](laura-rimell), and [Stephen Clark](stephen-clark), and at Tesla Autopilot in Palo Alto working on differentiable neural architecture search with [Andrej Karpathy](andrej-karpathy).

 Prior to joining grad school, I worked on neural coding in zebrafish tectum as an intern under [Prof. Geoffrey Goodhill][4] and [Lilach Avitan][5] at the [Goodhill Lab][6], Queensland Brain Institute.